Tomás Frías: Revolution of Cobija and continued dissidence

 At 14:00, part of the police defected to the revolutionaries, allowing for the rebels to advance toward the Cathedral Basilica of Our Lady of Peace and closer to the palace.
 Hoping to smoke out the entrenched defenders, Colonel Resini attempted to burn the palace eight times.
 Although the first seven times failed to set the building on fire, the eighth attempt sparked a fire which burnt the wooden beams underneath the roof tiles, causing a massive fire.
 By 15:00, the third floor was completely engulfed in flames; by 17:00, the second floor was consumed by the fire.
 Hours earlier, Colonel Granier had been informed of the assault, and had begun his march on the city.
 Around 18:00, Granier's troops had entered La Paz, at which time Calvo and Baptista had chosen to arm themselves and, alongside a small group, opened the gates and fire upon the enemies.
 The small group made its way to the Monastery of the Concepcionistas, seeking refuge, sustaining heavy fire and losing a few men.
 Rushing into the main plaza, the revolutionaries claimed victory, only to be surprised by Granier and his men.
 The rebels were defeated, bringing an end to the bloody and ferocious combat which had ensued for hours.
 The next day, 130 bodies were recovered.
 The burning of the Government Palace of La Paz gave it its current name.
 A letter which confirms the events of that day was sent from Colonel Resini to the Bishop of La Paz, Juan de Dios Bosque, and it reads as follows:Illustrious Bishop. — There is a deep commotion in the city.
 The prelate cannot be indifferent to such a horrible manifestation.
 Your evangelical mission is to intervene and to put an end to so many deaths.
 It has been decided to burn down the palace; the situation demands it.
 A note from you, forcing the resisting troops in the palace to surrender, will end the chaos.
 To work for charity.
-Your attentive S. S. — Carlos Resini.Frías continued his march on Cochabamba, sieging the city and attacking the enemy barricades outside the city.
-The following day, the rebel forces attempted to break the siege by taking Frías by surprise and engage in direct combat.
+Your attentive S. S. — Carlos Resini.Frías continued his march on Cochabamba, sieging and attacking the enemy barricades outside the city.
+The following day, the rebel forces, led by Generals Gonzalo García Lanza and Gregorio Pérez, attempted to break the siege by taking Frías by surprise and engage in direct combat.
 However, they were repelled, defeated, and completely dispersed.
 The President then entered the city triumphantly and declared the victory of the constitutionalist cause.
 In order to ensure the end of the revolution, Frías marched to Oruro to put down the last revolt, ending Quevedo's revolution.